-All surplus generated by CHF BC and our business units and investments stay within the BC co-op housing sector.
+All surplus for IF BC and our business units and investments stay within the BC co-op housing sector.
 They are reinvested to continue adding value to members and pursuing the mission and vision of the CHF BC Group.

 Education